Bullying: Help your child handle a bully

 If you suspect that your child is being bullied, take the situation seriously:

 - Teach your child how to respond.
-Don't promote retaliation or fighting back against a bully.
+Don''t promote retaliation or fighting back against a bully.
 Instead, your child might try telling the bully to leave him or her alone, walking away to avoid the bully, ignoring the bully, or asking a teacher, coach or other adult for help.
 Suggest sticking with friends wherever the bullying seems to happen.
-Likewise, tell your child not to respond to cyberbullying, and to block the bully on the phone and social media.
+Likewise, tell your child not to respond to cyberbullying.
+If possible, use software to block the cyberbully.

 Responding to bullying